russell-archer/russell-archer.github.io/index.md

 **Retreev** was developed in reponse to a simple, but common problem: how to *quickly and easily* request a ride home from a parent or friend and let them know exactly where you are!

-The app displays a map showing the user their current location and postal address.
-Tapping a contact zooms the map to show the location of both the user and the contact, as well as the distance between them.
-Tapping the "retreev" button generates an SMS message that includes a predefined (editable) message, the user's current location address and an *annotated* map showing the location and distance.
+The app displays a map showing your current location and postal address.
+Tapping a contact zooms the map to show the location of both you and the contact, as well as the distance between you.
+Tapping the "retreev" button generates an SMS message that includes a predefined (editable) message, your current location address and an *annotated* map showing the location and distance.

 <p align="center">